-Scaffolding is a temporary frame normally constructed of steel or aluminium alloy tubes to offer access to high-level work areas as well as to serve a secure platform.
+Scaffolding is a temporary frame normally constructed of steel or aluminum alloy tubes to offer access to high-level work areas as well as to serve a secure platform.

 The height of the scaffolding will increase as the construction height will increase.

 Here we will learn aobut scaffolding, types of scaffolding, advantages & disadvantages of scaffolding.

 - Types of scaffolding:

 - 1.Single Scaffolding:

 - 2.Double or Mason Scaffolding: